1760 - Austrian campaign in Saxony

 On February 19, an Austrian detachment (Erzherzog Leopold Cuirassiers, Hessen-Darmstadt Dragoons under Major-General von Wiese, Bethlen Hussars and Dessewffy Hussars under Colonel Hintzmann, 4 grenadier coys and 500 Grenzer light troops under Colonel Zedtwitz) marched to Grossenhain.
-After short halt, the detachment crossed the Röder creek and proceeded to Cossdorf, defended by General von Czetteritz.
+After a short halt, the detachment crossed the Röder creek and proceeded to Cossdorf, wich was defended by General Ernst Heinrich von Czettriz.

 |Order of Battle|